-More healing fruit here.
+More healing fruits here.

-Consumption Tips – How to Find, Store, Prepare and Serve Strawberries
+Consumption Tips: How to Find, Store, Prepare and Serve Strawberries

-- In temperate climate zones Strawberries are in season from late Spring to early Summer.
+- In temperate climate zones strawberries are in season from late Spring to early Summer.
 However, they can be found year-round in fresh fruit markets or commercially packed as frozen, juiced or dried.

 - Strawberries are very delicate and prone to attack by insects.
 Consequently they are often sprayed with pesticides to prevent them being destroyed by pests.
 Choose organic if possible.